alexZielonko/sat-scan/report/final-report.md

 ### Data Analyzer

-At it's core, the Data Analyzer consumes messages from the broker, normalizes them, and saves them in the database via the Sat Scan API.
+At its core, the Data Analyzer consumes messages from the broker, normalizes them, and saves them in the database via the Sat Scan API.

 ![](images/data-analyzer-infrastructure-overview-diagram.png)